-The Division reviewed a total of 481 insurance filings for FY23.
+The Division reviewed a total of 359 new filings, including rate filings as well as other filings.
 The Division expressed concern about several filings either directly to the company or to MIA.
 If the company did not address the Division's concerns, the Division contacted MIA.
-Accordingly, the Division did not initiate any hearings in FY23 on these filings.
+Accordingly, the Division did not initiate any hearings on these filings.